Ghiroda: Demographics

-Ghiroda had a population of 6,200 inhabitants at the 2011 census, up 26% from the 2002 census.
-Most inhabitants are Romanians (89.76%), with a minority of Hungarians (4.11%).
-For 3.84% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (78.76%), but there are also minorities of Pentecostals (7.32%), Roman Catholics (5.69%) and Baptists (1.6%).
-For 4.39% of the population, religious affiliation is unknown.
+Ghiroda had a population of 8,866 inhabitants at the 2021 census, up 43% from the 2011 census.
+Most inhabitants are Romanians (86.66%), with a minority of Hungarians (1.61%).
+For 10.16% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (73.67%), but there are also minorities of Pentecostals (5.21%), Roman Catholics (4.57%) and Baptists (1.18%).
+For 12.1% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Ghiroda is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Ionuț Stănușoiu, from the National Liberal Party, has been in office since 2016.
+As from the 2024 local elections, the local council has the following composition by political parties:

+Economy

+The commune's territory has experienced strong urban development in recent years, mainly due to the expansion of Timișoara and the construction of new residential areas and factories on the outskirts of the city.